 Courses offered at Benedictine University that are numbered below 100 do not count toward the 120 credit hours required for graduation.
 However, the credit will be calculated into the cumulative grade point average, and the credit may be used toward academic progress for athletic eligibility.

 Yes, there are transfer guides available in the Office of Educational Services in Kindlon 224.
-These guides are also available on the Advising Matters website.
+These guides are also available on the Admissions website.
 Currently, there are transfer equivalency agreements with the following community colleges in the area:

 These transfer guides are updated on a regular basis.

 You can take courses from another institution under appropriate circumstances.
 See the Graduation Requirements portion of your Catalog for more details.
-You will need to pick up an "Approval of Transfer Credit" form in the Student Success Center or Benedictine Central.
-Additionally, you may check online forms under the Advising Matters page.
+You will need to pick up an "Approval of Transfer Credit" form in the Registrar's Office.
+Additionally, you may check online forms under the Registrar's Office webpage.
 You must submit your transfer approval request with your advisor for approval before you register for the course off-campus.
-If you are within the final 45 hours prior to graduation, it is imperative that you submit the form to the Student Success Center.
-There are transfer guides of the local community colleges in the Office of Educational Services, KN-224, as well as the Advising Matters page.
+If you are within the final 45 hours prior to graduation, it is imperative that you submit the form to the Academic and Career Enrichment (ACE) Center.
+There are transfer guides of the local community colleges in the Office of Educational Services, KN-224, as well as the Admissions page.

 If you are a new freshman, you are required to stay with your assigned freshman advisor during your first year of enrollment.
 For any questions about freshman advising, contact the Director of Freshman Advising in the Student Success Center.

 If you are not a new freshman, then you may contact the Department Chair of your primary major to discuss available options.